 Volume, type, and source of fill material to be discharged into waters and wetlands, including the area(s) (in square feet or acres) of fill in wetlands, below OHW in inland waters and below the HTL in coastal waters.

-The name(s) of “listed species or habitat” present in the action area (see GC 8).
+The name(s) of Federal or state “listed species or habitat” present in the action area (see GC 8).

 A restoration plan showing how all temporary fills and structures will be removed and the area restored to pre-project conditions (see GC 16).